Limnoria/Limnoria-doc/use/security.rst

 Starting on commit `4f6a5e7db`_ (version 2017.10.01), there is a new configuration variable, `supybot.commands.allowShell`, to prevent malicious network operators from getting shell access on your bot's computer.
-It defaults to `True` to make it easy for new users to install plugins using PluginDownloader, but it is recommended you set it to `False` if you do not care about that feature.
+It defaults to ``True`` to make it easy for new users to install plugins using PluginDownloader, but it is recommended you set it to ``False`` if you do not care about that feature.

+Finally, you can remove the ``owner`` user account entirely (or remove the ``owner`` capability) for that account.
+This causes every privileged commands to be disabled, so neither you nor server operators can access it.
+Channel-specific configuration variables can still be configured by users with the ``#channel,op`` capability (if any), but global configuration variables can only be modified by accessing the config files.

 .. _4f6a5e7db: https://github.com/ProgVal/Limnoria/commit/4f6a5e7db